Dmitry Kobak

 @amoeba at CrossValidated.SE

-Since April 2026, I am a professor at the Department of Mathematics, Computer Science, and Informatics at Ghent University and a principal investigator at the VIB Center for AI and Computational Biology (VIB.AI), working on machine learning and data science for biological applications.
+Since April 2026, I am a professor at the Department of Mathematics, Computer Science, and Statistics at Ghent University and a principal investigator at the VIB Center for AI & Computational Biology (VIB.AI), working on machine learning and data science for biological applications.

 I am interested in self-supervised and unsupervised learning, in particular contrastive learning, manifold learning, and dimensionality reduction for 2D visualization of scientific datasets.
-I am working with image data, text data, graph data, and single-cell RNA-seq data in neuroscience contexts.
+The lab is working with image data, text data, graph data, and single-cell RNA-seq data in neuroscience contexts.
+I am also increasingly interested in interpretability of biological foundation models.

 News

 April 2026: Moved to Ghent and started my lab!
-Crazy.
+Crazy :) I am hiring!

 Teaching